 Figure 5: Place the new conductor in place using high temperature tape.

-Figure 6: Bonding System used to thermally bond dry film adhesive backed replacement conductors.
+Figure 6: Bonding Iron used to thermally bond dry film adhesive backed replacement conductors.

 Figure 7: Completed repair.

 Remove the damaged section of the circuit using the knife.
 The damaged circuit should be trimmed back to a point where the circuit still has a good bond to the PC board surface.